panzerdp/dmitripavlutin.com/content/posts/2016-09-14-javascript-unicode/index.md

 ES2015 specification [mentions](http://www.ecma-international.org/ecma-262/6.0/#sec-source-text) that source code text is expressed using Unicode (version 5.1 and above).
 The source text is a sequence of code points from `U+0000` to `U+10FFFF`.
 The way source code is stored or interchanged is not relevant to ECMAScript specification, but usually is encoded in UTF-8 (the preferred encoding for the web).

-I recommend to keep the source code text with characters from [Basic Latin Unicode block](https://en.wikipedia.org/wiki/Basic_Latin_(Unicode_block)) (or ASCII).
+I recommend keeping the source code text with characters from [Basic Latin Unicode block](https://en.wikipedia.org/wiki/Basic_Latin_(Unicode_block)) (or ASCII).
 Characters outside ASCII  should be escaped.
-This will ensure less problems when comes to encoding.
+This will ensure fewer problems when comes to encoding.

 Internally, at the language level, ECMAScript 2015 provides an explicit [definition](http://www.ecma-international.org/ecma-262/6.0/#sec-ecmascript-language-types-string-type) what strings are in JavaScript: